siavashmhi/hcloud-autok8s/kubernetes/README.md

 This project automates the deployment of Kubernetes resources and Helm charts using Terraform.
 It sets up a local-path storage provisioner, metrics server, and installs `nginx-ingress` and `cert-manager` via Helm.

+## Terraform will:

+1. Deploy Ingress NGINX using a Helm chart.
+2. Deploy the Metrics Server.
+3. Deploy the Local Path Storage provisioner.
+4. Deploy Cert Manager and configure a ClusterIssuer.

 ## Ingress nginx controller artchitect

 ![Ingress nginx controller artchitect](../images/ingress-nginx.png "Ingress nginx controller artchitect")